 Refuel with plant-based plates

 Those who prefer a vegetarian, vegan or plant-based diet will find no shortage of options around Philadelphia, such as the 100% plant-based eateries owned by woman restaurateur Nicole Marquis, including HipCityVeg, Bar Bombón and Charlie Was a Sinner.
 Other plant-based options include the vegan versions of breakfast staples served at the intimate South Philadelphia diner, The Tasty, or the falafel sandwiches, salads and tahini shakes at Goldie.
-Enjoy a more elevated dining experience at Vedge, whose menu changes seasonally but always features items made with fresh, locally sourced vegetables.
+Enjoy a more elevated dining experience at Vedge – ranked as one of Thrillist’s 33 Best Vegetarian and Vegan Restaurants in America – whose menu changes seasonally but always features items made with fresh, locally sourced vegetables.
 For dessert, order 100% dairy-free soft serve from Van Leeuwen Ice Cream, which recently opened along 13th Street in Philadelphia’s Gayborhood.
 TIP: To savor a vegan version of Philadelphia’s iconic cheesesteak, seek out Blackbird Pizzeria in Northern Liberties or Campo’s Philly Cheesesteaks in Old City.

 Shop tax-free clothes, for the good of the planet and local communities